Building-acoustics-TU-Eindhoven/acousticDE/doc/Finite Volume Method Use.md

 The values for all these parameters are calculated from the Barronâ€™s revisited theory formulas (Vorlander, 2008) with the influence of the direct field neglected.

 ## References
-- R. P. Mu{\~{n}}oz, Numerical modeling for urban sound propagation: developments in wave-based and energy based methods, PhD Thesis, Technische Universiteit Eindhoven, 2019.
+- R. P. Muñoz, Numerical modeling for urban sound propagation: developments in wave-based and energy based methods, PhD Thesis, Technische Universiteit Eindhoven, 2019.

-- J. M. Navarro, J. Escolano, J. J. Lopez, Implementation and evaluation of a diffusion equation model based on finite difference schemes for sound field prediction in rooms, Applied Acoustics 73 (6-7) (2012) 659-665.
+- J. M. Navarro, J. Escolano, J. J. Lopez, Implementation and evaluation of a diffusion equation model based on finite difference schemes for sound field prediction in rooms, Applied Acoustics 73 (6-7) (2012).

-- M. Vorl{\"{a}}nder, Auralization: fundamentals of acoustics, modelling, simulation, algorithms and acoustic virtual reality,  Springer 2008.
+- M. Vorländer, Auralization: fundamentals of acoustics, modelling, simulation, algorithms and acoustic virtual reality,  Springer 2008.